adobe/alloy-samples/ajo/in-app-messages/README.md

 Additionally, you can set `personalizationStorageEnabled` to true for the storage of the personalization content in the browser local storage.
 This will allow historical rule evaluation, for example, show the message only once or n number of times.

 #### when `personalizationStorageEnabled` set to true
-In the sample example, _button1_ will trigger the rulesets evaluation using evaluateRulesets command.
+In the sample example

+* _button1_ will trigger the rulesets evaluation using `evaluateRulesets` command.
 This will display the in-app message only once as the trigger is set to show the message only once.

-_button2_ will trigger the rulesets evaluation using evaluateRulesets command and show the in-app message two times.
+* _button2_ will trigger the rulesets evaluation using `evaluateRulesets` command and show the in-app message two times.

-_button3_ will trigger the rulesets evaluation using evaluateRulesets command and show the in-app message every time.
+* _button3_ will trigger the rulesets evaluation using `evaluateRulesets` command and show the in-app message every time.

 #### when `personalizationStorageEnabled` set to false